tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 - Configuring via UI
 - Tun on and off (theoretically, setting to off doesn't change anything but working for on (rewiring after red led of death))
 - Setting limit
+- Showing logs

 ### Not working

-- Showing logs
+- Logs show hardware inverter errors
-- Nice Logging
+- restart inverter
-- Fancy OpenDTU features like poll interval and so on

 ## !!
 IMPORTANT UPGRADE NOTES !!